microsoft/WindowsAppSDK/specs/Deployment/MSIXPackages.md

 | Singleton | Singleton | Microsoft.WindowsAppRuntime.Singleton.1.0-experimental1 |
 | DDLM | Dynamic Dependency Lifetime Manager (DDLM) | Microsoft.WindowsAppRuntime.DDLM.1.0-experimental1 |

-### Naming - Singleton
+## 3.2.
+Package Naming - Singleton

 The Singleton package follows a different naming scheme

-* Name = Microsoft.WindowsAppRuntime.Singleton
+* Name = Microsoft.WindowsAppRuntime.Singleton[-versiontag]

 The package family is the same across all versions of Windows App SDK.
-As a main package, only one Singleton package can be registered at a time for a user.
-This will be the highest version of all installed, e.g. if Windows App SDK 1.0, 1.1 and 2.0 (Stable) are installed on an x86 system, the user will have registered...
+As a main package, only one Singleton package can be registered at a time for a user and by its nature it's meant to be used with all versions of Windows App SDK registered for a user.
+Thus its package Name is rather simple compared to other package Names, lacking any version information.

-* Microsoft.WindowsAppRuntime.1.0
-* Microsoft.WindowsAppRuntime.1.1
-* Microsoft.WindowsAppRuntime.2.0
-* Microsoft.WindowsAppRuntime.Main.1.0
-* Microsoft.WindowsAppRuntime.Main.1.1
-* Microsoft.WindowsAppRuntime.Main.2.0
-* Microsoft.WindowsAppRuntime.Singleton (version 2.0)
-* Microsoft.WindowsAppRuntime.DDLM.1.0-x8
-* Microsoft.WindowsAppRuntime.DDLM.1.1-x8
-* Microsoft.WindowsAppRuntime.DDLM.2.0-x8

-Singleton package content MUST be backwards compatible across all releases due to the Singleton package's singular <g> nature
+See [2.1.3.
+Role - Singleton](#213-role---singleton) for more information.

-### Naming - DDLM
+## 3.3.
+Package Naming - DDLM

 DDLM packages follow a different naming scheme

-* Name = Microsoft.WindowsAppRuntime.DDLM.<Major>.<Minor>-<ShortArchitecture>[-ShortVersionTag]
+* Name = Microsoft.WinAppRuntime.DDLM.\<Version\>-\<ShortArchitecture\>[-ShortVersionTag]

 where

+* Version = MSIX version number (not the project release version).
+See the [MSIX Package Versioning](https://github.com/microsoft/WindowsAppSDK/blob/main/specs/deployment/MSIXPackageVersioning.md) for more details.
 * ShortArchitecture = short form of the Architecture (x6=x64, x8=x86, a6=arm64)
 * ShortVersionTag = short form of the VersionTag

-ShortVersionTag is derived from a VersionTag:
+ShortVersionTag is derived from a VersionTag by combining the 1st letter and the last digit (if any) for non-Stable channels (ShortVeresionTag is blank for the Stable channel, just like VersionTag).

 ```C#
 string ToShortVersionTag(string versionTag)